v-rgrace/Viva/Viva/glint/setup/change-live-survey.md

 There are three entry points for editing a question:

--	From the Question Library on your admin dashboard (doesn't require survey to go into unapproved state)
+-	From the Question Library on your admin dashboard.
+This doesn't require survey to go into unapproved state.
 -	From the *Survey Programs, Live* section
 -	From the *Survey Programs, Upcoming* section